 Table 17C 240-4 Electronic Message Center Sign Features Zoning Category Maximum Allowed Sign Size by Zoning Designation: Freestanding/Wall Electronic Message Center Sign Size Hours of Operation Brightness Timing Content Signs Using Video Display Methods Permitted?
-CC4 Wall: 15 sq. ft.
+Flashing Signs CC4 Wall: 15 sq. ft.
 Freestanding: 15 sq. ft.
-Not Allowed RA, RSF, RTF, RMF, &amp; RHD Residential Use: 15 sq. ft.
+Not Allowed RA, RSF, RTF, RMF, & RHD Residential Use: 15 sq. ft.
 Institutional Use: Wall: 50 sq. ft.
 Freestanding: 50 sq. ft.
 Not allowed for residential use.
 Not greater than 50% of the allowed sign size for institutional uses.
-Shall be turned off between the hours of 10 pm and 6 am [1] [2][3] On premises advertising only No CC1 Wall: 50 sq. ft.
+Shall be turned off between the hours of 10 pm and 6 am [1] [2][3] On premises advertising only No No CC1 Wall: 50 sq. ft.
 Freestanding: 50 sq. ft.
-No greater than 50% maximum total allowable sign area Not Limited [1] [2][3] On premises advertising only No O, OR, NR [4], NMU Wall: 50 sq. ft.
+No greater than 50% maximum total allowable sign area Not Limited [1] [2][3] On premises advertising only No " O, OR, NR [4], NMU Wall: 50 sq. ft.
 Freestanding: 50 sq. ft.
-No greater than 50% maximum total allowable sign area Not Limited [1] [2][3] On premises advertising only No CC2, CB Wall: 100 sq. ft.
+No greater than 50% maximum total allowable sign area Not Limited [1] [2][3] On premises advertising only No " CC2, CB Wall: 100 sq. ft.
 Freestanding: 75 sq. ft.
-No greater than 50% maximum total allowable sign area or 48 sq. feet. (the lesser of the two) Not Limited [1] [2][3] On premises advertising only No DTC, DTG, DTU, DTS [5], GC, LI, HI Wall: 250 sq. ft.
+No greater than 50% maximum total allowable sign area or 48 sq. feet. (the lesser of the two) Not Limited [1] [2][3] On premises advertising only No " DTC, DTG, DTU, DTS [5], GC, LI, HI Wall: 250 sq. ft.
 Freestanding: 250 sq. ft.
-No greater than 50% maximum total allowable sign area or 48 sq. feet. (the lesser of the two) Not Limited [1] [2][3] On premises advertising only Yes DTC, DTG, DTU, DTS [5] Wall: 250 sq. ft.
+No greater than 50% maximum total allowable sign area or 48 sq. feet. (the lesser of the two) Not Limited [1] [2][3] On premises advertising only Yes " DTC, DTG, DTU, DTS [5] Wall: 250 sq. ft.
 Freestanding: 250 sq. ft.
 Not Allowed

+[1] Brightness:

-Notes: [1] Brightness: -Electronic message centers in all zones shall come equipped with an automatic dimming photocell, which automatically adjusts the display's brightness based on ambient light conditions. -The brightness level in all zones shall not increase by more than 0.3 foot candles (or 3.23 lumens per square meter or lux) a measured using a foot candle meter at a pre-set distance. -Brightness measurement process for electronic message centers shall be as follows: a.
+- -Electronic message centers in all zones shall come equipped with an automatic dimming photocell, which automatically adjusts the display's brightness based on ambient light conditions. - -The brightness level in all zones shall not increase by more than 0.3 foot candles (or 3.23 lumens per square meter or lux) as measured using a foot candle meter at a pre-set distance. - -Brightness measurement process for electronic message centers shall be as follows: - a.
 At least 30 minutes past sunset, use a foot candle meter to record the ambient light reading for the area.
-This is done while the electronic message center is off or displaying all black copy. b.
-The reading should be taken with the meter aimed directly at the electronic message center and measured from distance of 100 feet, c.
-Turn on the electronic message center to full white copy and take another reading. d.
-If the difference between the readings is 0.3 foot candles or less, the brightness is properly adjusted. -The owners of such signs shall include a signed letter accompanying their permit application, certifying that they will comp with the prescribed brightness limitations set by this ordinance.
-[2] Timing: Electronic message centers shall display static images for not less than two seconds before transitioning to another stati image.
-Transitions may utilize frame effects but flashing signs are prohibited.
-[3] Duration: An animated sign or any portion of a sign that uses a video display method shall have a minimum duration of two seconds and a maximum duration of five seconds.
-[4] NR Zone Limitation: In the NR Zone, electronic message centers are allowed only on sites that have frontage on a Minor or a Principal Arterial as designated on the Official Arterial Street Map, SMC 12.08.040.
-[5] Downtown Zone Prohibition: Electronic message centers are prohibited in in all downtown zones.
-Existing electronic message center signs are nonconforming signs and are subject to the provisions of SMC 17C.240,290.
+This is done while the electronic message center is off or displaying all black copy. - b.
+The reading should be taken with the meter aimed directly at the electronic message center at the appropriate pre-set distance and measured from a distance of 100 feet.